-• People: Through local collaboration and strong leadership, deliver a fair and inclusive economy by empowering local people to access the education and skills needed to meet the needs of the local economy and business, both now and in the future.
+People: Through local collaboration and strong leadership, deliver a fair and inclusive economy by empowering local people to access the education and

 - Ideas: Ensuring that the area's economic base grows by harnessing innovation, enhancing Cambridge's position nationally and globally, especially around life science, artificial intelligence and data technologies, whilst bringing innovation-based growth to Peterborough and the Fens too. - Business Environment: Accelerating and sustaining higher levels of business growth in start-ups and scale-ups, whilst attracting new and more knowledge intensive firms to our economy, to drive both growth and productivity. - Infrastructure: Enhancing the current transport and housing infrastructure that is hampering growth in the south, whilst investing in commercial infrastructure to bring inclusive growth to the north. - Place: Tailoring interventions to meet the needs of our cities and districts at local level.